Ale-Cie/BatchImageProcessor/README.md

 ## What's already happened?

+<i>-- 05.10.2023 --</i>

+A tiny little update to version 0.1.1 in which I added a third (but second in order) tab to the main screen.
+It will allow the user to handle resizing files either freely or by using set width to height ratio.
+Other than that no changes in functionality.
+Some new images were added to the resources.
+They will probably be used in the future, however I will see about that and might change them at some point.

 <i>-- 25.09.2023 --</i>

 The repository was created, uncomplete 0.1.0 version of the frontend was uploaded, `README.md` was created and updated.
 From this point onward any changes will get directly commited to this repository and then descirbed here and on my portfolio page.